alchemyplatform/aa-sdk/site/packages/aa-ethers/account-signer/getAddress.md

 # getAddress

-`getAddress` is a method on `AccountSigner` that gets the `AccountSigner`'s smart contract account address
+`getAddress` is a method on `AccountSigner` that gets the `AccountSigner`'s smart contract account address.

 ## Usage